openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/dfx/cj-hilog-guidelines.md

 - **domain**: Specifies the business domain corresponding to the output log.
 The value ranges from 0x0000 to 0xFFFF, and developers can customize it as needed.

 - **tag**: Specifies the log identifier, which can be any string.
 It is recommended to identify the calling class or business behavior.
-The tag should not exceed 31 bytes; excess characters will be truncated.
+The tag can be up to 31 bytes; exceeding this limit will truncate the tag.
 Chinese characters are not recommended as they may cause garbled text or alignment issues.

 - **level**: Specifies the log level.
 For possible values, see [LogLevel](../../../API_Reference/source_en/apis/PerformanceAnalysisKit/cj-apis-hilog.md#enum-loglevel).

-- **format**: A format string used for formatted log output.
+- **format**: A format string for formatted log output.

+- **args**: Parameters for the format string.

 ## Constraints and Limitations